|

 enhancement and resizing in TIFF format before the image is

-to JPG, because re-sizing degrades the image quality, and every time you save a JPG file you loose some of the
+resized to a smaller JPG file for a web page because re-sizing degrades the image quality, and every time you save a JPG file you loose some of the

-image content.
+image quality.

 Increasing or decreasing the